GIS Hands-On

 Track B: K-12 Forecasting and Planning

 Cohort-survival methodology, student yield factors, birth rate trends, and building board-ready demographic studies.
-Led by Chris Griego, SVP K-12 Facilities.
+Led by Chris Griego and Lorne Woods.

-View Track BTrack C: Safety, Capacity, and Consolidation
+View Track BTrack C: Capacity, Consolidation & Safety

 View Track CReady to Build Your GIS Capability?

-Register for SPC26 and get three days of hands-on ArcGIS Pro and SchoolSite Pro training in Tampa, June 23 to 26, 2026.
+Register for SPC26 and get hands-on ArcGIS Pro and SchoolSite Pro training in Tampa, June 23 to 26, 2026.